Average class size 8

 Hallam joined RIC as a boarding student from King Edward VI Grammar School, Chelmsford (KEGS), one of the top performing state schools in the country.
 Hallam’s entry grades were CDE in Economics, Philosophy and Maths.
 After a year at RIC combining retakes with one year courses Hallam’s grades were an impressive AABB in English Literature, Film Studies, Economics and Philosophy.
 These grades won Hallam a place at Southampton University to study Philosophy.

 Retake students often combine retaking with adding new subjects to both impress universities and make their academic gap year more interesting.
-Isabella from the Judd School took AS and A2 Sociology alongside her Chemistry and Biology retakes.
+Isabella from the Judd School took A level Sociology alongside her Chemistry and Biology retakes.
 She gained three A* grades and a coveted place at London’s Royal Veterinary College, the oldest and largest veterinary school in the UK and one of only seven in the country where students can study to become a vet.

 Guide for students thinking about A level resits